-- confirm that the work group member is no longer at the facility or is incapacitated such that he/she is unable to sign off the Access Permit or Test Permit - the work group member must be contacted and advised by telephone (if possible) by the Switching Coordinator that the Access Permit or Test Permit will be surrendered.
+- confirm that the Work Group member is no longer at the workplace or is incapacitated such that he/she is unable to sign off the Access Permit or Test Permit - the Work Group member must be contacted and advised by telephone (if possible) by the Switching Coordinator that the Access Permit or Test Permit will be surrendered.
 If contact with the worker is not possible, they must be advised of surrender of the permit upon returning to the workplace.

-After the above procedure has been followed, the Switching Coordinator may sign off in the work group member's absence.
+After the above procedure has been followed, the Switching Coordinator may sign off in the Work Group member's absence.
 The Recipient must counter-sign as witness to the Switching Coordinator's signature.

-If an Access Permit continuation sheet has been completed, the recipient must confirm that work group members who signed on to the continuation sheet have signed off the Access Permit or Test Permit.
+If an Access Permit continuation sheet has been completed, the recipient must confirm that Work Group members who signed on to the continuation sheet have signed off the Access Permit or Test Permit.

-8.4.12 Lost Access Permit or Test Permit
+8.4.12.
+Lost Access Permit or Test Permit

-If any Access Permit or Test Permit is deemed to be lost or destroyed, the Recipient and the work group working under the Access Permit or Test Permit Recipient must be notified immediately.
+If any Access Permit or Test Permit is deemed to be lost or destroyed, the Recipient and the Work Group working under the Access Permit or Test Permit Recipient must be notified immediately.
 The Switching Operator must investigate the loss and must cancel the lost permit and issue a new permit.

-The Recipient and work party working under the lost permit must be advised that a new permit will be issued.
+The Recipient and Work Group working under the lost permit must be advised that a new permit will be issued.
 If the lost permit is recovered, it must be forwarded to the Switching Operator who will cancel the permit.